Pearl (color)

 The color pearl is a pale tint of off-white.
 It is a representation of the average color of a pearl.

 The first recorded use of pearl as a color name in English was in 1604.

 The color is used in interior design when an off-white tint is desired.

 Cultured pearl

 Cultured pearl is one of crayon colors issued by Crayola in its 16-pack of Pearl Brite Crayons.
-It has same hex number with the color White smoke.